Pattullo Gas Line Replacement

 Our gas line route

-The Pattullo Gas Line Replacement project will include the following work:
+The Pattullo Gas Line Replacement Project included the following work:

 - Approximately six kilometres of new gas line, between Lougheed Highway and Sperling Avenue, and 16th Avenue and 4th Street